HPI-SWA-Teaching/SWT17-Project-16/HTTP-Core.package/HTTP2ContinuationFrame.class/README.md

-A HTTP2ContinuationFrame represents a ContinuationFrame specified in rfc 7540.
-It follows HeadersFrames on a http2connection if the HeadersFrame is to small to contain all header data.
+An HTTP2ContinuationFrame represents a ContinuationFrame specified in RFC 7540.
+It follows HeadersFrames on an HTTP2connection if the HeadersFrame is too small to contain all header data.